5G events: New opportunities for personalized experiences

 Optimize event revenue potential

 Will 5G remove the need for WiFi altogether?
 Probably not.
-But with improved connectivity, event organizers will be able to focus on customizing meaningful content, rather than customizing content delivery systems.
+But with improved connectivity, event organizers will be able to focus on customizing meaningful content, rather than connecting content delivery systems.
 “Every new technology predicts the death of the older technology, whether it’s wireless predicting the death of ever needing wires again, or 5G predicting the death of WiFi,” says Cliff Skolnick of RightRound, providers of high-density WiFi solutions for events.
 “Essentially they all end up working together: as 5G gets faster, so does WiFi.
 We expect 5G to allow more engaging event applications, video delivery, larger coverage areas, and more.
 Things you can do today only with a large budget will become more accessible to all events.”